-Table 1.1: True Positive and False Positive Rates observed for critical point of auROC the fraction of truly cleaved sequences in the top-scoring N{cleaved} sequences, where N{cleaved} is the number of cleaved sequences in the dataset.
+To evaluate the ability of the discriminator to identify cleaved sequences from the entire pool of sequences - a task that would aid in novel substrate identification - we calculated the fraction of truly cleaved sequences in the top-scoring N{cleaved} sequences, where N{cleaved} is the number of cleaved sequences in the dataset.
 This Enrichment value is compared to background Enrichment, i.e. fraction of cleaved sequences in the dataset (reflecting a scenario when the ranking is performed by randomly shuffling the list of sequences).
-We find that in all cases a significantly higher fraction of sequences was enriched compared to the background with Enrichment ratios ranging from 3-fold (HIV-PR) to 19-fold (TEV-PR) (Figure 1.2F).
-We compared the Enrichment obtained using our discriminator with that obtained using SitePrediction (Verspurten et al. 2009)- a sequence-based machine learning method that relies on training with experimental data.
+We find that in all cases a significantly higher fraction of sequences was enriched compared to the background with Enrichment ratios ranging from 3-fold (HIV-PR) to 19-fold (TEV-PR) (Figure 2.2F).
+We compared the Enrichment obtained using our discriminator with that obtained using SitePrediction38 - a sequence-based machine learning method that relies on training with experimental data.
 For each protease, we trained a SitePrediction model with randomly chosen 20% of the known cleaved sequences and used the remaining dataset for testing.
 For all proteases, we find that our unbiased, biophysics-based approach yielded similar or higher Enrichment values as SitePrediction models trained separately on each individual protease.
 The lack of training on known experimental data makes the structure-based discriminator more widely applicable.